YourSwimLog.com

 *

 Summary: The Garmin Swim watch is a killer wearable for pool swimmers.
-While it doesn’t have all the bells and whistles that comes with Garmin’s more expensive watches, it provides all the information you could possibly need to help improve your swimming at your local aquatic center.
+While it doesn’t have all the bells and whistles that come with Garmin’s more expensive watches, and is not as accurate as the Apple Watch for swimming, it provides all the information you could possibly need to help improve your swimming at your local aquatic center.

 Where to Buy the Garmin Swim